InFoMM/TSP/README.txt

 Function signatures:

-	For an example function signature, see increasing loop.m.
+	For an example function signature, see increasing_loop.m.

+Performance descriptions:

+	To see how various algorithms perform see performance.m.